I would like to share my knowledge about Russian Christmas tree ornaments with everyone who visits our website.

 First Russian Christmas ornaments were manufactured in the Russian estate of Prince Menshikov in the first part of the 19th century.
 There were glass mouth-blown beads and glass balls.
 This first Russian glass Christmas ornaments were very expensive and never produced in large amounts.
 And they were mainly bought for the Russian Imperial Court.

-Since 1900 years some Russian small private manufacturers launched producing of pressed cotton Christmas ornaments.
+Since the 1900 years some Russian small private manufacturers launched producing of pressed cotton Christmas ornaments.
 However, Russia still imported Christmas ornaments from Germany until World War 1st.

 You cannot see angels or other Bible’s characters, because same ornaments never produced in the former Soviet Union.
 However, you can watch some of the Russian historic events if you look on many ornaments from the former USSR.
 A few examples.
-In 1950s was the "corn period" in the USSR, and many glass corn ornaments were produced during that period.
-The "space race" between the USSR and the United States of the 1960s and this mean many Russian glass ornaments with Soviet space rockets, Soviet cosmonauts and orbital satellites.
-Russian Santa figures bird ornaments and animal ornaments were popular among Russian people very.
+In the 1950s was the "corn period" in USSR, and many glass corn ornaments were produced during that period.
+The "space race" between USSR and the United States of the 1960s and this mean many Russian glass ornaments with Soviet space rockets, Soviet cosmonauts and orbital satellites.
+Russian Santa Claus [Ded Moroz] figures bird ornaments and animal ornaments were popular among Russian people very.